 Stuffed Vino Cotto Portobello Mushrooms

-These hearty portobello mushrooms are a taste sensation with their savory Italian bread crumb topping and subtle hint of sweetness at the finish.
+These hearty portobello mushrooms are a taste sensation with their buttery, savory Italian bread crumb topping and subtle hint of sweetness at the finish.

 Recipe and photo by Deena Montillo